contextureai/contexture/internal/tui/README.md

 ## Charmbracelet Integration

-Built on the charmbracelet ecosystem:
+This package is built on the charmbracelet ecosystem:
-- **huh**: Form and prompt components for user interaction
+- **`huh`**: For form and prompt components.
-- **lipgloss**: Styling and layout system for terminal rendering
-- **Shared Patterns**: Common patterns for terminal UI development

-## Usage Within Project

-This package is used by:
-- **Commands Package**: Interactive commands use TUI components for user selection and input
-- **Rule Selection**: Commands that require rule selection use the rule selector component
-- **Configuration**: Interactive configuration commands use prompts and selectors
+- **`lipgloss`**: For styling and layout.

 ## API

-### Selection Components
+The package exposes the following main components:

-- `RuleSelector`: Multi-selection interface with preview capabilities
+- `RuleSelector`: A multi-selection component with preview capabilities.
-- `FileBrowser`: File system navigation with selection support
+- `FileBrowser`: A file system navigation and selection component.
-- `SelectOptions`: Configurable selection prompts with validation
+- `SelectOptions`: A configurable selection prompt with validation.

-### Rendering Utilities
-- Shared styling functions for consistent visual presentation
-- Rule rendering utilities with formatting and metadata display
-- Color and theme management for adaptive terminal environments
+It also provides rendering and styling utilities.

-### Error Handling
+## Error Handling

-- `HandleFormError(err)`: Converts library errors to user-friendly messages
+- `HandleFormError(err)`: A function to convert `charmbracelet/huh` errors into user-friendly messages.
-- `ErrUserCancelled`: Standard error for user-initiated cancellation
-- Graceful degradation for unsupported terminal features
+- `ErrUserCancelled`: A standard error returned when the user cancels an operation (e.g., by pressing ESC).